 53. Packing and unpacking

-Nobody like having to pack to move and then unpack when the move is completed.
-You can offer these services to both people in homes/apartments or businesses that are relocating.
+Nobody likes having to pack to move and then unpack when the move is complete.
+You can offer these services to people in homes/apartments or businesses relocating.

 54. Bookkeeping